MartinsYork/MartinsYork/README.md

 Technologies: AWS, Kubernetes, Docker

 What I'm Working On
-🚀 Currently diving deep into React to build responsive and interactive web applications 🔍 Exploring AWS services to enhance scalability and performance of cloud-based projects 🛠️ Leveraging Docker and Kubernetes for containerization and orchestration of microservices
+<p>🚀 Currently diving deep into React to build responsive and interactive web applications</p>
+<p>🔍 Exploring AWS services to enhance scalability and performance of cloud-based projects</p>
+<p>🛠️ Leveraging Docker and Kubernetes for containerization and orchestration of microservices</p>

 Let's Connect!
 📫 Feel free to reach out to me on LinkedIn